 Whether you choose arbitration or are required to participate in it, most arbitrations generally use lawsuit-like rules and procedures to resolve claims.
 NASD securities arbitrations usually involve a panel of three decision makers or arbitrators.
 One arbitrator will be a member of the securities industry and the other two will be professionals like lawyers or accountants.
 During the arbitration, the arbitrators will determine what evidence is heard and then will consider all evidence presented to reach a decision.
 Because the decision makers already understand the securities industry, most arbitrations usually don't last as long as jury trial.
 Most arbitration can be completed in about four days because the parties do not have to spend time educating a jury on securities terminology and regular industry practices.
 An investor usually receives a decision regarding their arbitration claim from the arbitration panel within thirty days of the arbitration proceeding.
 Most arbitration awards are promptly paid because of NASD rules and requirements.

 Customers may bring a wide variety of claims against brokers and brokerage firms in arbitration including:

 Depending on the claim and the place where it is brought, there may be different statutes of limitations or time limits that a customer has to bring a claim, even in arbitration.
 If you suspect broker wrongdoing has contributed to investment losses, you should promptly contact an attorney in order to protect your rights.

 Depending on the circumstances, arbitration of claims arising from investment related losses may actually be in an investor's interest.
-Weighing the risks and benefits of an arbitration against those involved in a jury trial requires the advice and assistance of a knowledgeable securities litigation attorney.
+Weighing the risks and benefits of securities arbitration requires the advice and assistance of a knowledgeable securities litigation attorney.
 An attorney with experience handling securities related litigation will help you determine which of the forums available to you for your claim offers the best chance of righting the investment losses you have suffered.